Mechanisms of Evolution

 Reproductive Isolating Mechanisms

 Isolating mechanisms separate two groups and prevent them from producing both fertile and viable offspring.
-Genetic isolation can occur either prior to or following physical isolation, however in both cases, once isolation has occurred, the two groups and acquire different phenotypes.
+Genetic isolation can occur either prior to or following physical isolation, however in both cases, once isolation has occurred, the two groups acquire different phenotypes.
 Natural selection then works on the new population members so they become adapted to their new environments.

 Pre-productive Isolating Mechanisms